prysmaticlabs/documentation/website/docs/prysm-usage/checkpoint-sync.md

 <!--meta: background foundations - can move to dedicated conceptual docs if needed.
 See quickstart for an example of using the `Knowledge Check` pattern: https://docs.prylabs.network/docs/install/install-with-script -->

 Beacon nodes maintain a local copy of the Ethereum's beacon chain, the consensus-layer blockchain network that facilitates Ethereum's transition to proof-of-stake.
-When you tell Prysm's beacon node to start running for the first time, Prysm will fetch the very first beacon chain block (called the genesis block).
-It will then "replay" the history of the beacon chain, fetching one block at a time until the entire chain has been downloaded:
+When you tell Prysm's beacon node to start running for the first time, Prysm will fetch the very first beacon chain block - the beacon chain's **genesis block**.
+Your beacon node will then "replay" the history of the beacon chain, fetching blocks one at a time until the entire chain has been downloaded:

 <img style={{width: 100 + '%', margin: 'auto', marginBottom: 20 + 'px', display: 'block', maxWidth: 623 + 'px'}} src={CheckpointSyncAbsent} />